 Strengthened by their new data, the CGBS and CGDS leadership realized there was great power in collective action.
 In November 1991, 56 independent and religiously-affiliated schools officially came together to form the National Coalition of Girls’ Schools.
 Its first collective undertaking: a comprehensive campaign to heighten the visibility and document the value of the girls’ school experience.
 Margaret “Meg” Moulton and Whitney “Whitty” Ransome, who had been serving as the Executive Directors of the Coalition of Girls’ Boarding Schools since 1989, were asked to stay on as the founding Executive Directors of NCGS.

 1991-2000: A Decade of Growth, A Future of Leadership

 Meg and Whitty quickly understood that an entrepreneurial stance was key to the Coalition’s survival.
 Their collaborative leadership and relentless advocacy on behalf of girls’ schools helped set NCGS on the path to success.
 Public relations became a main priority during the Coalition’s first decade.
-The goal was to both increase public awareness of the benefits of single-sex education for girls and to help individual NCGS member schools with their own public relations efforts.
+The goal was to both increase public awareness of the benefits of single-gender education for girls and to help individual NCGS member schools with their own public relations efforts.
 Driven by the finding in the CGBS study that many parents perceived girls’ schools to be weak in math and science, NCGS hosted regional and national conferences and produced numerous publications on girls and STEM subjects.
 These initiatives helped establish NCGS as an expert on girls’ education in the national media.